Bumblebee pollinating mustard plant/ Photo: University of Zurich (UZH)

 A hover fly

-Not to disparage the hover flies, but after just nine generations, they simply couldn’t keep up with the bees when it came to affecting the evolutionary success of the plants.
+Not to disparage the hover flies, but after just nine generations, they simply couldn’t keep up with the bumblebees.
 In contrast to the plants pollinated by the bees, those pollinated by the hover flies were smaller and their flowers were less fragrant.
-The flowers were also forced to self-pollinate more to make up for the flies’ lower efficiency.
+As a result, the flowers were forced to self-pollinate to make up for the flies’ lower efficiency.

 Plants pollinated by bumblebees (left) and hover flies (right) Photo: UZH